tongyi87/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The raw data sets are processed with the script run_analysis.R script to create a tidy data set.

-__Merge training and test sets__
-Test and training data, subject ids and activity ids are merged to obtain a single data set.
+__Merges the training and the test sets to create one data set__ Training and test set are merged into a data set.
-Variables are labelled with the names assigned by original collectors.

-__Extract mean and standard deviation variables__
+Merges the training and the test sets to create one data set.
-Keep only the values of estimated mean and standard deviation .
+Extracts only the measurements on the mean and standard deviation for each measurement.

-__Get descriptive activity names__
-A new column is added to intermediate data set with the activity description.

-__Get abel variables appropriately__
-Labels given from the original collectors were changed to get valid/more descriptive R names

-__Create a tidy data set__
+Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.

+__Extracts only the measurements on the mean and standard deviation for each measurement__ Using grep command, column names are filtered with pattern matching "mean" or "std".
+Data are extracted for these column names.

+__Uses descriptive activity names to name the activities in the data set__ Activity names are converted to lower case and underscore is replaced with space.

+__Appropriately labels the data set with descriptive variable names.__
+Variable name for subjectId and activity is labeled with "SubjectID" and "Activity" respectively.

-From the intermediate data set is created a final tidy data set where numeric variables are averaged for each activity and each subject.
+__Creates a second, independent tidy data set with the average of each variable for each activity and each subject__ From the intermediate data, a tidy data called "data.txt" is created with the average of each measurement.

 ### Tidy data set

-Variables
+__Variables__

 The tidy data contains :
 * SubjectID - It is an identifier for each subject.
 Value is from 1 to 30.
 * Activity - It represents the name of the activities.
 Values are "walking", "walking upstairs", "walking downstairs", "sitting", "standing" and "laying"
 * Average of the measurements on the mean and standard deviation for each measurement extracted from the raw data.
 Column name formatted with <Measurement>-<Function>-<Property>.
 E.g. tBodyAccJerk-std()-Y represents the standard deviation for the Y of tBodyAccJerk measurement.